Exposing Paradise, Living Like a Lucian

 There are very few, if any, rules of the road in St. Lucia which makes driving extremely treacherous, and some would even say dangerous.

 At first glance it appears that the housing in St. Lucia is very similar to our homes in North America.
 Unfortunately this is not so for the majority of the islands residents.
 There is no planning when it comes to the development of the residential areas.
 If there is a vacant piece of land, a home will be built which makes it very difficult, if not impossible, to service.
-My friend’s home, as well as most other homes, was built high up on a hill which did provide a front row seat while watching the sun sink into the ocean every night, but that is where the magic ended.
-There are no roads that lead to the majority of these homes which means climbing an endless amount of hills for egress and ingress.
-There are no street lights or other form of lighting system, which makes it difficult and dangerous to maneuver throughout the evening hours.

 VIEW FROM BALCONY OF MY FRIENDS HOUSE

-I was dismayed to learn that the island does not have a very sophisticated water management system, and in many areas, no water management system at all.
-Many of the home owners are left to fend for themselves to create their own form of waste management system.
 Many of the homes have installed rubber or plastic tubing and the waste is often left to flow freely.
 I learned this the hard way, by stepping in it and going for a joy ride the rest of the way down the hill.
 Care should be taken especially with small children, as waste often accumulates along the water’s edge which has been known to cause various diseases.

 Heating is another North American luxury that the island does without, which left me with the privilege of bathing in freezing cold water.
 The wealthier folk have installed solar panels to warm their bath water, but I was not fortunate to bath in warm water during this particular visit.